Scorpiozo/My-Expense-Tracker/README.md

 ## 🚀 Deployment Guide
 (The file doesn't need to be downloaded for the site to work, however use chrome as the browser)

-[THE SITE](https://scorpiozo.github.io/My-Expense-Tracker/)ALSO HAS A LIVE DEMO BUTTON TO GET TO KNOW THE APPLICATION
+[THE SITE](https://scorpiozo.github.io/My-Expense-Tracker/) ALSO HAS A LIVE DEMO BUTTON TO GET TO KNOW THE APPLICATION

 ### 1. Prepare your Database
 1. Create a **Google Sheet** with the following headers in the first row: